mattyHerzig/ChatBuzz/README.md

 - APIs (specifically, tmi.js)
 - Webpack
 - Unix shell
-- VSCode (e.g. learning how to efficiently work, utilizing helpful extensions such as Live Preview)
 - Git
+- VS Code (e.g. learning how to efficiently work, utilizing helpful extensions such as Live Preview)
 - Project Management
   - Ideation to Completion
   - Adhering to a \[personal\] need
   - Branding (name, logo)
   - UX (User Experience), in that I accounted for ease of use, meaningful and succinct error messages
     - In addition to proper CSS formatting according to my initial vision of the project, I also sought to optimize visibility according to a typical stream, aesthetic value, etc.
-  - Research e.g. effective Google habits, helpful tools such as ChatGPT
+  - Research e.g. effective Google habits, GitHub, helpful tools such as ChatGPT
   - Commenting (even though I'm the only one working on it, I enjoy doing it as well as making clean and elegant code)
   - I sought to optimize as much as I could e.g. experimentation, I wasn't afraid to completely redesign the project if I deemed another process better
   - Publicization